Choosing Your First Pipe

 Cleaning your pipe soon after smoking is a quick and simple process that will keep your smoking pipe in tip-top shape, and ready for a smoke when you are.

 1. Take your pipe tool in hand.
 Using the spoon-like scraper, gently break up the ash that is in your pipe.
 Discard the ash, and any dottle (unburnt tobacco) from the bowl.

-2. Remove the stem from the pipe.
-Run a single pipe cleaner through the draught hole located in the mortise of the pipe.
-Just a few swabs should do the trick, just to remove any small pieces of dottle or ash that may be lodged in the draught hole.
+2. Remove the stem from the pipe, by gently turning it clockwise.
+Run a pipe cleaner through the draught hole, located in the mortise of the pipe, to remove any small pieces of dottle or ash that may be lodged in the draught hole.

 3. Run another clean pipe cleaner through the stem a couple of times to clean it out.
 Blow through it to get rid of any loosed particles, or any dust left behind by the pipe cleaner itself.

 4. Reassemble the smoking pipe, and you’re good to go!